Vitamin D3 and Omega-3 essential fatty acids could both be key nutrients that relate to dyslexia

 Making the Case that Vitamin D and Dyslexia are Linked

-The next page, Vitamin D and Autism, will address the case first made by Dr. John Cannell in a 2007 paper in which he first hypothesized a link between a vitamin D deficit and autism.
+In Vitamin D and Autism, I discuss a theory first proposed by Dr. John Cannell in a 2007 paper in which he hypothesized a link between a vitamin D deficit and autism.
 I found his argument convincing when I read it shortly after publication.
 Several studies done over the past several years now support his hypothesis.

 Omega-3 Essential Fatty Acids Might Also Influence Dyslexia